abhising10p14/Symmetric-Matrix/README.md

    (ii) SymMat∗Eigen::Matrix

-**It has been assumed that the user provides anEigen::Matrix from which a symmetric has to be extracted and stored.**
+**It has been assumed that the user provides anEigen::Matrix from which a symmetric matrix has to be extracted and stored.**

 This repository consists of the following files:
 -----------------------------------------------------------------------------------------------------------------
 1. A C++ header file Symmetric.h

    The Header file consist of a SymMat class whose members have been described in the comments in the file itself.
    The SymMat class consist of the following memebers :